eslint/eslint/docs/user-guide/configuring/language-options.md

 For historical reasons, the boolean value `false` and the string value `"readable"` are equivalent to `"readonly"`.
 Similarly, the boolean value `true` and the string value `"writeable"` are equivalent to `"writable"`.
 However, the use of older values is deprecated.

-**Note:** Enable the [no-global-assign](https://eslint.org/docs/rules/no-global-assign) rule to disallow modifications to read-only global variables in your code.

 ## Specifying Parser Options